What is panic disorder?

-Treatment for panic disorders is usually quite effective.
-Treatment will help you
+Treatment for panic disorders is often very effective.
+Treatment will help you learn

-learn to recognize that the symptoms are not life-threatening.
-You will also learn
+to recognize that the symptoms are not life-threatening.
+You will also learn coping

-coping skills and ways to relax to decrease the intensity and length of the panic
+skills and ways to relax.
+This can help decrease the intensity and length of the panic

-As the panic gets worse and an attacks last longer, you may find it very tough to
+As the panic gets worse and attacks last longer, you may find it very hard to cope

-cope with everyday life, keep a job, or function in social settings.
-You may fear
+with everyday life, keep a job, or function in social settings.
+You may fear going

-going into places where it may be hard to escape or you feel trapped.
-Some people
+into places where it may be hard to escape or you feel trapped.
+Some people can’t

 People with this condition may also abuse alcohol or drugs to relieve stress.